For Jews demand signs and Greeks look for wisdom, but we proclaim Christ crucified...

 The Lord is delighted to see his friends around him: "Where two or three gather in my name, I am in their midst" (Matthew 18:20).

 Jesus' prayer is "that they may all be one" (John 17:21).

 An hour of silence is too long for me.

-Holy Hour seems to be for religious people or to make them passive and indifferent to reality.
+Holy Hour seems to be for religious people to make them passive and indifferent to reality.

-- To be contemplative is to be aware of the meaning and purpose of what one does.
+To be contemplative is to discover and be aware of the meaning and purpose of what one does.
 To be active is to carry out one's duty and responsibility with joy and creativity.